codevibesmatter/vibestack/README.md

 # VibeStack

-A modular, type-safe real-time sync system built with TypeScript and WebSocket technology.

 ## Overview

 VibeStack is a sophisticated real-time synchronization system that enables seamless data synchronization between clients and servers.
 It's designed to be modular, type-safe, and highly performant, making it ideal for applications requiring real-time updates and state management.